 With the same amount of input, language learnability emerges from the interaction between learner-internal factors and language-specific properties.
 Languages can evolve structural features that facilitate learning, while learners bring inductive biases that privilege such patterns, accelerating acquisition.
-In our experiment, we treat transformer language models as weakly biased, domain-general statistical learners and use them to re-examine claims from the acquisition literature under controlled conditions.
-Our results show that languages are most learnable by neural learners when they exhibit all three properties mentioned above.
+In our experiment, we treat transformer LMs as weakly biased, domain-general statistical learners and use them to re-examine claims from the acquisition literature under controlled conditions.
+Our results show that languages are most learnable by neural learners when they exhibit all three function word properties.
 Critically, all three properties are attested in the 186 languages we examined, suggesting they represent convergent evolutionary solutions to the learnability problem.
-Additionally, \citet{getz2019privileged} demonstrate that humans have an asymmetrical bias favoring function words as predictors of content words, but not vice versa.
+This claim about learnability aligns with studies of human learners, who tend to focus distributional analysis on function words and learn the predictable syntactic distribution of a function word more easily than the equally predictable distribution of a content word \cite{getz2019privileged}.
 This learning asymmetry aligns with the statistical asymmetry we observe: function words reliably predict syntactic structure, making them effective anchors for grammar learning.
-Therefore, both the statistical regularities in natural language and human inductive biases contribute to learning efficiency.
+Therefore, both the statistical regularities in natural language and human inductive biases contribute to learning efficiency. \looseness=-1